As offline and online shopping continue to evolve, retailers who are not adapting to changes in consumer shopping behavior are rapidly falling behind.

 4. Minimizing Impact on Employees

 Shifting work from distribution centers to store fulfillment creates an additional workload for store employees.
-This requires a change in mindset and providing employees with the tech tools they need to make the process easier.
+This requires a change in the business process and providing employees with the tech tools they need to make the process easier.

 5. Managing Returns